 Your website is almost always the first impression a potential customer will have of your brand.
 So you need to make sure it speaks to your target audience and makes them want to stay on your site.

 So what are the signs it's time for a website makeover?

 Here are our top twelve signs to look out for:

 Web design trends are constantly changing.
 Your website may only be a few years old, but it may already look outdated.
-It could be something obvious from your copyright info still saying 2008 or having blaring music intro every time a visitor lands on your page.
+It could be something obvious from your copyright info still saying 2008 or having a blaring music intro every time a visitor lands on your page.